AlexMitDemBart/NXHelper/ReadMe.md

 ## Description

 The NXHelper library contains different classes that simplify working with NXOpen.
 What is NXOpen?
-NX Open is a collection of APIs that allows you to create custom applications for NX through an open architecture using well-known programming languages (C/C++, Visual Basic, C#, Java, and Python).
+NXOpen is a collection of APIs that allows you to create custom applications for SiemensNX through an open architecture using well-known programming languages (C/C++, Visual Basic, C#, Java, and Python).

 ## Code Snippet